BLavery/STM32-Cube-TrueStudio/README.md

 Toolchain TrueStudio, structure Basic.
 All ready?
 "Generate Code" at top right.

-TrueStudio probably self starts.
+TrueStudio possibly self starts.
 If not, start and "Import" what you just wrote to your workspace.
 Go for broke?
 With your project now open, "Project - Build Project" Get the Console tab low centre, and you should see a line per compile step, or errors if any.
 You want a "Build finished" with no errors.